ivard/irma-js-proposal/README.md

 * Do you guys agree that it's a good idea to have many small packages instead of one (or two) big one(s)?
-* If so, do we want to have those packages in the privacybydesign Github org, in the nuts-foundation Github org, or spread over the two?
+* If so, where should these packages live?
+I would guess in separate Github repositories.
+Do we want to have those repositories in the privacybydesign Github org, in the nuts-foundation Github org, or spread over the two?
+I think I'd be in favour of the latter, but keep a list somewhere on the IRMA website of known available plugins.
-* Do you like the concept of having multiple plugins subscribing to a state machine?
+* Do you agree with the concept of having multiple plugins subscribing to a state machine?
-* Do you like the API IrmaCore exposes to the developer?
+* Do you agree with the API `irma-core` exposes to the developer?
 * Do we still want to have a "legacy" `irmajs` package?
 That could just 'webpack' a couple of these plugins, I guess.
+Or we could just deprecate that one (and `irma-web-glue`) and encourage people to move to the new version..?

+If we can find agreement on these things, I don't mind putting some more time in, and bringing this to a first stable version.
+I'll definitely need your help in testing and bugfixing everything though.